Aristoi (novel): Plot

 It is then that Gabriel is confronted with the truth: the mastermind behind this horrifying experiment is not Saito, but Captain Yuan, the architect of the current galactic civilization, who had long been presumed dead.
 Yuan explains his motives behind creating new life: the galactic society of the Logarchy has become staid and stultifying.
 Protected from any danger, the people have stopped improving and have become slaves of the Aristoi.
 He created this new solar system and the life within it in order to give a new start to humanity and create a society free from the restrictions of the Logarchy.

 Yuan, Saito, and Zhenling, an Ariste whom Gabriel had considered an ally and even taken as a lover, then begin a brainwashing program on Gabriel, eventually breaking his will and convincing him to help them with minor duties on their project.
 Their plan is foiled when a previously hidden sub-personality of Gabriel, that he dubs The Voice, uses his computer privileges to escape.

 Gabriel manages to defeat Saito and escape along with his friends.
 He informs the rest of the Logarchy about what has happened and rallies them to a war footing.
 The Logarchy's forces swarm into the new solar system to provide humanitarian relief and begin to integrate the societies into the galactic society.
 As Yuan's secrets are revealed it is also discovered that he had tampered with the examination process which forms the backbone of the Logarchy, promoting people to Aristoi who he believed could help him and keeping others back.
 Captain Yuan himself has escaped to parts unknown and Gabriel makes it his life's mission to track him down and bring him to justice.
 As he does so he is warned by Zhenling, now imprisoned, that in doing so he will only fulfill Yuan's plan to shake up the galactic status quo.

+Critical reception

+According to Kirkus Reviews: "Williams's high-tech utopia effectively draws on the hot ideas in current science and technology to ask provocative questions about the goals of human society.
+Space opera with brains and panache—tough, fast-moving, and very well written."